Camping in Washington is one of the best ways to explore the beautiful Pacific Northwest.

 The campground’s central location also makes it easy to access two of Eastern Washington’s best towns: Wenatchee and Bavarian-themed Leavenworth.
 As the campground’s name implies, it’s situated where the Columbia and Wenatchee rivers meet, meaning swimming, fishing, and boating are close at hand.

-Washington’s “coulee country” is known for big skies, wide open vistas, dramatic shrub step – and, of course, Steamboat Rock.
+Washington’s “Coulee Country” is known for big skies, wide open vistas, dramatic shrub step – and, of course, Steamboat Rock.

-Steamboat Rock State Park gives campers easy access to Steamboat Rock, an 800-foot-tall basalt butte that spans 600 acres.
+As one of the best locations for Washington state parks camping, Steamboat Rock State Park gives campers easy access to Steamboat Rock, an 800-foot-tall basalt butte that spans 600 acres.
 The area, referred to locally as “scabland,” is filled with wildlife and wildflowers during the spring.

-The campground is home to 136 utility sites, making it the perfect stop for RV campers.
+This Washington campground is home to 136 utility sites, making it the perfect stop for RV campers.
 An additional 26 tent sites and 3 cabins give you even more camping options.

 Though it’s east of the Cascade Mountains, Ginkgo Petrified Forest State Park is technically more of a central Washington camping location.